 Heirs enraged over changes

 Frank Castorf had caused a stir with his current production of Brecht's famous play about the reckless, drunken and promiscuous poet Baal.
-Berthold Brecht's heirs were enraged about changes he'd made to the script and sued Castorf.
+Bertolt Brecht's heirs were enraged about changes he'd made to the script and sued Castorf.

 Barbara Brecht-Schall, 84, maintains the rights to her father's works until 70 years after his death - that is, 2026.
 In her name, the plays' publisher, Suhrkamp, requested a preliminary injunction against the theater with the state court in Munich.